 This asana makes the cervical part of the spine (neck) flexible and even makes the whole spine flexible.

-This asana with the help of ropes leaves the head untouched to the ground which improves the blood circulation in head and neck, in turn, relieving the neck pain.
+This asana with the help of ropes leaves the head untouched to the ground which improves the blood circulation in the head and neck, in turn, relieving the neck pain.

+This is the best yoga for cervical spondylosis.
 This asana makes the cervical twisted, not only the neck but the whole spine which increases its flexibility and also makes shoulder blades flexible.

 11. Bharadvajasana II